shred/rejuvenator-bom/content/index.md

 While almost all of the standard components are still available, some components are rare by now.
 You will need *all* of the listed components (except of those marked optional).
 We recommend that you try to get the components marked as <span class="rare">Rare</span> first, so you won't waste your money on standard components if you fail to get all the rare ones.

+Also, installing the Rejuvenator into your Amiga 1000 is a very difficult process.
+Once you've done it, you definitely won't want to try again.
+We recommend to read the installation manual first (link see below).

 ## Rare Parts

-* **RAM**: You can use any 44256 type DRAM with a 256Kx4 organization.
+* **RAM**: You can use any 44256 type DRAM with a 256Kx4 organization and an access time of 120ns or faster.
 You can use either 4 or 8 chips, for 512KB or 1MB of Chip RAM.
 If 4 chips are used, they are seated in U6, U8, U10, U12.
 An easy way to get them is to purchase a used Amiga 500 memory expansion with 4 chips.
 You can also reuse the OKI clock chip from that expansion.
 * **OKI 6242B**: These chips can still be found as NOS part at online marketplaces.
 * **EPROM**: You can use 512KB x 16 bit EPROMs like AM27C400 or MX27C4100.
 They can still be found as NOS parts at online marketplaces.
-If the Kickstart image is 256KB big, just duplicate it when burning it to a 512KB EPROM.
+If the Kickstart image is 256KB big, duplicate it when burning it to a 512KB EPROM.
 * **Agnus**: You will need a Fat Agnus in a PLCC-84 package.
 * **Denise**: Can be reused from your Amiga 1000, or replaced with an ECS Denise.
 * **Paula**: Can be reused from your Amiga 1000.
-* **PAL 16L8**: They can be replaced with ATF16V8 GALs that are still produced today.
+* **PAL 16L8**: They can be replaced with ATF16V8 GALs that are still in production.
 * **PAL 20L8**: They can be replaced with ATF20V8 or ATF22V10 GALs.
-The ATF22V10 type is still in production. joethezombie provides adapted fusemaps for that type.
+The ATF22V10 type is still in production.
+Adapted fusemaps for that type are provided.

+## Assembly and Installation

+* The fusemaps for the GALs [can be found here](https://github.com/joethezombie/Amiga-1000-Rejuvenator/tree/master/PLD/Rejuvenator).
+* For assembly see the [original installation manual](http://amiga.resource.cx/manual/Rejuvenator.pdf).
+* [See here](https://www.amigalove.com/viewtopic.php?t=749) about how to expand the Rejuvenator to 2MB of Chip RAM.

 ## Disclaimer